RockefellerArchiveCenter/archivematica-local/administration.md

 systemctl restart nginx
 ```

-### Troubleshooting ArchivesSpace DIP Upload

-As root user, navigate to `/var/log/archivematica/MCPClient/`.
-To find the relevant line(s) in `MCPClient.debug.log`, search for the microservice name by typing `grep "upload-archivesspace" MCPClient.debug.log`.

 ### Automation Tools

 To restart the Automation Tools and retry a failed transfer, enter the following (order sensitive) from a shell window logged into the Archivematica server: